 December 24, 2018 - Abderrazek Zorgui, a journalist, dies after setting himself on fire.
 In a statement, Tunisia’s national journalists’ union said Zorgui died after he set himself ablaze “due to harsh social circumstances and a lack of hope.”
 Zorgui’s death prompts protests on the streets of Kesserine in western-central Tunisia.

-June 27, 2019 - President Essebsi is rushed to a military hospital suffering a “severe health crisis” shortly after two suicide attacks strike Tunis killing at least one and injuring several others.
+June 27, 2019 - Essebsi is rushed to a military hospital suffering a “severe health crisis” shortly after two suicide attacks strike Tunis killing at least one and injuring several others.
 ISIS claims responsibility for attacks.

-July 25, 2019 - President Essebsi dies at Tunis Military Hospital after being transferred “under direct recommendation by his doctors.”
+July 25, 2019 - Essebsi dies at Tunis Military Hospital after being transferred “under direct recommendation by his doctors.”
 Mohamed Ennaceur, Tunisia’s parliament speaker, will serve as acting president.

 October 13, 2019 - Kais Saied is elected president of Tunisia.